English Homes and Gardens

 Q. Why aren’t lunches and dinners included in the price?

 Restaurants that accept tour groups are usually the last places we want to eat.
 On many days, we’ll be at a property with a National Trust café that features local favorites.
-They’re quite affordable, and you can decide when you want to break for lunch.
-(A personal favorite of ours is the Eton Mess dessert at Winston Churchill’s home Chartwell: strawberries, baked meringue and cream.
-Yum!)
+They’re quite affordable, and you can decide when you want to break for lunch

-In Tunbridge Wells, you’ll be able to choose from both casual and nicer dinner choices.
+In Tunbridge Wells, you’ll be able to choose from both casual and nicer dinner places.

 We often make lunch the biggest meal of the day and eat lighter at night.
 But you’ll choose where you’ll eat, when and with whom.